 When the Office of Student Conduct receives a complaint of misconduct, it looks at the circumstances and the severity of the alleged conduct to determine whether the case should be referred for investigation.

 Investigation and interview

 If an investigation is undertaken:

-- you’ll be invited to provide a written response.
-You need to provide this to the Office at least four days before the interview or hearing
+- You’ll be invited to provide a written response.
+You need to provide this to Student Conduct as soon as possible before the interview.
+If you’re required to attend a hearing, you must provide a written response at least four days before the hearing date.

 Depending on the result of the investigation, a panel hearing may be set.

 The panel hearing